Kelvin-Ju/Lambertian-Priors-in-PSN/README.md

 Use the Least Square Baseline method [Woodham1980].
 Please see in /GettingPriors.

+Use your own path on the training datsets and test datasets.

 ## Testing on your device:
 ```shell
 python eval/run_model.py --retrain data/models/PriorsPSN-test.pth.tar --in_img_num X